kuchynski/radix-tree-storage/README.md

 <span style="color:yellow">space</span>

 Yes, the radix tree requires additional memory.
-This is about 100 bytes for one element, regardless of how long the key is and how large the number of elements is.
+But this is for sure less than 100 bytes for one element, regardless of how long the key is and how large the number of elements is.

 <span style="color:yellow">speed</span>